Ribbit-Network/ribbit-network-dashboard/README.md

 ## Contributing
 See the [Issues](https://github.com/Ribbit-Network/ribbit-network-dashboard/issues) section of this project for the work that I've currently scoped out to be done.
 Reach out to me if you are interested in helping out!

+The [contributing guide](CONTRIBUTING.md) outlines the process for helping out!

 [You can also join our developer discord here.](https://discord.gg/vq8PkDb2TC)